 However, this semantic is commonly associated with RSVP to reserve the required bandwidth.
 RSVP is unidirectional in nature.
 Thus, the SRF semantics may require two RSVP sessions.
 The use of RSVP in a MG requires [ITU-T H.248.65], which has the inherent mechanisms to determine the applicable direction, e.g. sending of an RSVP Path message with the H.248 rsvp/path signal is related to the outgoing stream while sending an RSVP Resv message with the H.248 rsvp/resv signal is related to the incoming stream.

 If the mgroup/groupse property is used with the direction parameter together with the SRF semantics, the sent or received RSVP messages should apply or not to all grouped streams depending on the direction.
-For example, if the MGC sends mgroup/groupse = “SRF 1 2 R” to the MG, an RSVP Resv message sent by that termination will refer to both streams 1 and 2 combined, and the MGC should set the rsvp/resv signal in the aggregation stream; however, an RSVP Path message will refer only to the individual stream where the signal rsvp/path is set..
+For example, if the MGC sends mgroup/groupse = “SRF 1 2 R” to the MG, an RSVP Resv message sent by that Termination will refer to both streams 1 and 2 combined, and the MGC should set the rsvp/resv signal in the aggregation stream; however, an RSVP Path message will refer only to the individual stream where the signal rsvp/path is set..

 8.6.3.4 Alternative Network Address Types (ANAT)